 What’s more interesting to know is that Pivotals are not looking for mainstream culture to accept them, but rather they are breaking the mainstream culture itself.
 More than half of Pivotals wish not to label themselves, as they shy away from categories of gender, sexuality, and race, besides, considering them Coachingulti-cultured and embracing extremities of opposing views.

 Perhaps the ladies would be happy to know that Pivotal men consider themselves Feminists.
-However, both men and women seek spirituality that is globally and digitally inspired, I can relate to this growing sensation from my own society, where there is a growing trend of practicing meditation and energy therapy such as Reiki and alike, besides other self- improvement practices, perhaps this explains the rise of Life Coaching as a career choice by many in my Middle Eastern culture.
+However, both men and women seek spirituality that is globally and digitally inspired, for the past few years such spiritual meaning have been receiving acceptance in many parts of the world where there is a growing trend of practicing meditation and energy therapy such as Reiki and alike, beside, other self-improvement practices, perhaps this explains the rise of Life Coaching as a career choice by many in my Middle Eastern culture.

 Regarding the issue of Beauty, it is viewed differently in which it is no longer about product or technique but rather about a cultural movement and a way to challenge convention, this can be most evident in the rise of socially conscious beauty products which give emphasis on using natural ingredients, animal cruelty free and non-exploitation of labor.
 A well-known example reflecting how the view of beauty has changed is the singer Alicia Keys opting not to put make-up while being a judge in the American version of “The Voice”.